yaal-coop/canaille/doc/tutorial/provisioning.rst

 Implementation details
 ======================

-Due to technical reasons, the Canaille *User* and *Group* resources implementation subtly differs from the :rfc:`RFC7643 <7643>` definitions:
+Due to technical reasons, the server-side Canaille *User* and *Group* resources implementation subtly differs from the :rfc:`RFC7643 <7643>` definitions:

 - ``User.userName`` is immutable (while it is read-write in RFC7643).
 - ``User.name.familyName`` is required (while it is optional in RFC7643).